Skip to content

 Market dynamics

-Today's gray market closes on law-firm letterhead.
+Today's bilateral coordination closes on law-firm letterhead.
 Wavestar's cleared lease book runs the same economics with standardised contracts, public volume, and regulator-visible reconciliation.

 Reference price · Ka · Region 2